 Through litigation and advocacy, the ACLU is working to protect and expand access to the ballot, and fighting back against attempts to curtail an essential right in our democracy.

 In 2014, Governor Patrick signed into law a set of important ACLU-backed measures, including early voting, online voter registration, pre-registration for 16-year-olds, and post-election audits to ensure every vote is properly counted – but we must do more.
-Following the 2016 election, the fight for voting rights remains as critical as ever.
+Following the 2016 and 2020 elections, the fight for voting rights remains as critical as ever.

 Visit the Secretary of the Commonwealth’s website to register to vote, find your polling location, learn about your ballot, and more.